Ackee-Blockchain/solidity-for-vscode/README.md

 Get an overall overview of issues in your project

-![Security overview in the sidebar](images/readme/diagnostics/3-sidebar-overview.gif) it
+![Security overview in the sidebar](images/readme/diagnostics/3-sidebar-overview.gif)

 ### Compilation Errors

-See compilation errors highlighted in code
+See compilation errors highlighted in the code

 ![Compilation errors](images/readme/diagnostics/1-compilation-errors.gif)